 have paid the Introduction Fee in full within seven (7) days of the date of invoice for UK placements and prior to the Candidate leaving the UK or commencing their duties for Overseas Placements; and

 not be in breach of this Agreement and not have previously Engaged the candidate at any time on a Short Term Placement basis.

+The first 3 month period of the Candidate’s employment is deemed to be less any time worked on a Trial Basis and any Credit Notes offered would not include any sums incurred by the Trial Basis and the Trial Basis Fee.

-If a Candidate leaves the Engagement within the first two weeks and a suitable replacement Candidate cannot be found within a reasonable period of time (4 weeks), the Agency will issue a refund or credit note for the full Introduction Fee paid.
+If a Candidate leaves the Engagement within the first two weeks and a suitable replacement Candidate cannot be found within a reasonable period of time (4 weeks), the Agency will issue a Credit Note for the full Introduction Fee paid.

 If the Candidate leaves the employment as a result of the Client’s failure to comply with the agreed hours, salary and duties that were provided to the Agency and/or the Candidate is unfairly or unreasonably dismissed and/or if the working conditions for the Candidate are found to be unreasonable, the full Introduction Fee will remain payable to the Agency and the Service Guarantee will not apply.